FuturePortal/CIMonitor/docs/setup/CIMonitor.md

 You can very easily run CIMonitor if you have docker installed.
 See how to do that at [running CIMonitor on docker](../run/on-docker.md).

-## Run on a Raspberry-pi (recommended when using modules)
+## Run on a Raspberry Pi (recommended when using modules)

-If you want to use some of the awesome modules that are build for CIMonitor, then [running CIMonitor on a Raspberry-pi](../run/on-raspberry.md) is most suited for you.
+If you want to use some of the awesome modules that are build for CIMonitor, then [running CIMonitor on a Raspberry Pi](../run/on-raspberry.md) is most suited for you.

 ## Run as a service (build it yourself)